 11.5.3.1 General

 This subclause addresses the MBMS support for the MC clients residing on the non-3GPP devices associated with an MC gateway UE.
-The MC clients instruct the MC gateway UE about the corresponding MBMS bearer details to enable MC gateway listening on them.
-On demand, MC gateway UE forwards the traffic received over MBMS bearer to the MC clients residing on non-3GPP devices.
+The MC clients instruct the MC gateway UE via the MC gateway client about the corresponding MBMS bearer details to enable MC gateway listening on them.
+On demand, MC gateway UE forwards the traffic received over MBMS bearer to the MC clients residing on non-3GPP devices via the MC gateway client.
 With the procedure defined in this subclause MBMS bearer can be supported for the MC clients residing on non-3GPP devices.
-Changes required are confined to the reference point between MC gateway UE and the MC clients residing on non-3GPP devices.
+Changes required are confined to the reference point between MC gateway UE and the MC gateway clients residing on non-3GPP devices.
 MC service server may consider the location of the corresponding MC clients as defined in subclause 11.5.2 while deciding to establish MBMS bearer.

 11.5.3.2 Information flows